 You may want to consider non-owner car insurance if:

 - You drive other people’s cars frequently.
 Non-owner car insurance is a good idea if you are a caregiver or rent cars for travel regularly.
 This can cover you if you get into an at-fault accident.
-Kimberlee Leonard, an insurance analyst at FitSmallBusiness.com, says that most auto insurance policies don’t have provisions that recognize permissive use (in which the driver is covered under the owner’s insurance if the owner gives permission to drive the car), so having your own non-owner car insurance is a good option when permissive use is not included.
+Most auto insurance policies will have provisions that recognize permissive use (in which the driver is covered under the owner’s insurance if the owner gives permission to drive the car), but having your own non-owner car insurance is a good option when permissive use is not included.

 - You use car rental and car-sharing services.
 If you look in the fine print of a Zipcar or Car2Go agreement, you’ll find that liability coverage isn’t guaranteed.
 Car rental agencies will often charge you expensive rates for limited coverage, so it’s best to do a little research and shop around before signing up for the most convenient option.
 Leonard says, “More people are using car share programs and shouldn’t rely on the car owner’s policy covering liability gaps.”
 Just make sure when gathering quotes from insurers that your policy does include rental cars.